Central Florida Business Forum

 IV.
 ETHICS

-Members may belong to other networking or lead organizations as long as they do not interfere with the generation of leads for our members.
-Leads, referrals or information obtained from any member of CFBF are proprietary and may not be shared as a lead, referral or "general lead" with another organization, or to any other individual or company that may be competitor of any CFBF member.
+Members may belong to other networking or referral organizations as long as they do not interfere with the generation of referrals for our members.
+Leads, referrals or information obtained from any member of CFBF are proprietary and may not be shared as a lead, referral or general information with another organization, or to any other individual or company that may be competitor of any CFBF member.
 Members should obtain permission from the original lead giver before passing the information to any other individual or organization.

 IV.
 DUES

-For all members who have joined after April 2002, first year membership dues are $200.00 or $120.00 per six months if paid twice a year.
-Subsequent year's dues are currently $125.00 per year.
-Individuals who were members prior to April 2002 will be entitled to a lower rate which will be determined on an annual basis.
-Renewal fees are due prior to the expiration of current dues.
+First year membership dues are $200.00.
+Subsequent year's dues are currently $150.00 per year.
 A late fee of $5.00 per week will be assessed on all unpaid accounts.
 Checks may be given to, or mailed to the Chairperson.
 Checks are to be made payable to Central Florida Business Forum (CFBF).
+Major credit cards are also accepted with a swipe and signature.
 If dues are not paid within 30 days, membership may be terminated.
 Returned checks are subject to bank charges and will be considered late, late fines will be imposed.
 Dues are not refundable.

 Thursdays, 7:30 to 9:00am